CGCL-codes/TriJoin/README.md

 ### Environment

-We implement Simois atop Apache Storm (version 1.2.3 or higher), and deploy the system on a cluster.
+We implement TriJoin atop Apache Storm (version 1.2.3 or higher), and deploy the system on a cluster.
 Each machine is equipped with an octa-core 2.4GHz Xeon CPU, 64.0GB RAM, and a 1000Mbps Ethernet interface card.
 One machine in the cluster serves as the master node to host the Storm Nimbus.
 The other machines run Storm supervisors.

 Build and run the example